How do I inspire donors to keep giving?

 You need find opportunities to thank them.
 Share with them what’s going on.
 Help them understand the good that their donations are doing.
 And continue to ask them for support.

 The statistics clearly point to the fact that people who have already given are more likely to give than people who have never given.
 They have already made the choice, they want to think that it was a good enough choice that they’ll make the same choice over again.
 Don’t be the person who takes them out and leaves them with an, “I’ll never do THAT again” kind of experience.

 In the Church, donor retention takes on special significance.

-It’s not just their donations that you’re want, it’s an entire conversion of life.
+You don’t just want to inspire your donors to keep giving, you want to encourage an entire conversion of life.
 You want people who are attending your parish to be engaged in the sacramental life of the Church as well in the missions and ministries of the Church.
 Articles talk about how young people are leaving the Church in droves.
 This is a retention issue.
 If you aren’t continually evangelizing and encouraging your parishioners to live the Gospel, you better believe that the World is working overtime to snatch their attention and their souls.

 In the parish setting, your donor retention strategy can’t be focused purely on the financial perspective.
 Parishioner retention is frankly a more important and pressing question than donor retention.
 If you are doing what you need to be doing to make sure that the Body is strong and healthy (and here I’m talking about the Mystical Body of Christ), you’ll find that the financial issues are significantly less pressing.
 If you’re main focus is on the spiritual health and well-being of the parish, you’ll find that the parish will grow and flourish.
 Healthy Bodies do that.
 And a healthy Body will also be much more receptive to all of your fundraising activities.